-Wherever it appears, the Label must be accompanied by the words "Pre-painted and Resin-coated Metal Products" and the Licence Number e.g. 'licence No1234'.
+Wherever it appears, the Label must be accompanied by the Licence number e.g. 'licence No1234'.
+It is optional to include the spec name.

-The Label must be reproduced in accordance with the ECA programme's keyline art for reproduction of the Label and the Licence Conditions.
+The Label must be reproduced in accordance with:

+- The Licence Conditions; and - The Eco Choice Aotearoa programme's brand kit which includes examples of keyline art for reproduction of the Label.